Pecneb/template_webapp/README.md

 # template_webapp

-This is a template webapp made with flask.
-Whenever i need to refresh my memory of web app, flask programming, I can come back here.
+This is an example webapp.
+Can be used as a template for webapp projects.
+More documentation at flask.palletsprojects.com